 - Use the TART Connect to access Tahoe City: On Friday and Saturday evenings, the free TART connect shuttle runs from 5:30-10:30pm between Olympic Valley and the Tahoe City Transit Center.
 Download the TART Connect app to summon the shuttle.
 Similar to Mountaineer or an Uber/Lyft, you can select your pick-up and drop-off location.
 The TART Connect services anywhere between Olympic Valley and Tahoe City.

 - If you want to go to Alpine, use the Base to Base Gondola: The Gondola runs daily from 9am-4pm, weather and conditions permitting.
 You need a valid lift ticket or sightseeing ticket in order to ride.
-After hours,
+After hours, you can use the Mountaineer shuttle.

 Are tickets still available for WinterWonderGrass?
 Yes!
 GA and VIP festival passes are available, as are tickets to the Late Night shows.
 Browse the available ticket options here.